Skiing with a view of a volcano

 There are beautiful hot springs onsens for both men and women within the hotel, as well as a private one that can be reserved.
 Also a spa onsite.
 But no gym, fyi.
 The boys are dedicated to their workout time so they paid for a monthly pass to a local gym nearby, Niseko Physio.
 Daily passes available but not weekly, and the monthly was more economical after 3 daily visits.
 Niseko Physio also provides physical therapy, osteopathy, and massage for any injuries incurred on the slopes.
 I had a hip injury from a fall on the slopes, and scheduled a 60 minute deep-tissue massage.
 It was definitely the least enjoyable, most painful massage I’ve ever experienced BUT it did help my injury!

 A breakfast buffet at An Dining restaurant in the hotel is included.
 Pastries, sweets, breads, cereal, fruit, salads and vegetables, eggs and other hot items which change daily, rice and miso soup plus accoutrements, juices, coffee, and tea.
-Some people sport their ski wear, while others don the sleep suits.

 The hotel has a shuttle which circles Upper Hirafu village every 20 minutes starting at noon until 9:40 pm.
 We made use of it since I was limping around at a snail’s pace.
+Also, the concierge team is excellent, reaching out to me well in advance to help me secure transportation to and from Sapporo as well as helping me with restaurant reservations, ski rentals, and finding a nearby gym.

 Luxury: Park Hyatt Niseko Village, Higashiyama Niseko Village Ritz-Carlton, Aya Grand Hirafu, Setsu Niseko Hotel